MazzDi/Karpov.Courses/README.md

 v 1.0 There are my first steps, and theoretical/practical part of this course.
-Later I will upload completed projects results. v 2.0 Some lessons were added: probability_theory and statistics
+Later I will upload completed projects results. v 2.0 Some lessons were added: probability_theory and statistics v 3.0 Lesson 4 lecture in Statistics topic was completed